seankmartin/atn-sub-lfp-workflow/config/README.md

 # Configuration

-The main config for path setup is snakemake_config.yml, and simuran_params.yml for analyis parameters.
-You should change the data_directory and ca1_directory parameters in snakemake_config.yml to the paths containing the downloaded SUB and CA1 data.
+The main config for path setup is config.yml, and simuran_params.yml for analyis parameters.
+If you have the raw Axona data, you should change the data_directory and ca1_directory parameters in config.yml to the paths containing the downloaded SUB and CA1 data.
+Otherwise, create a folder called results in the parent directory to this file, and place the information downloaded from our open data publication there.
 The other config files are unlikely to require modification.

 ## Main config files

-### snakemake_config.yml
+### config.yml

 This file contains the following variables, in particular, 1 and 2 likely need to be modified: